adeleyeayodeji/monnify-payment-gateway-for-woocommerce/README.md

 To signup for a Monnify Merchant account visit their website by clicking [here](https://monnify.com)

-Monnify WooCommerce Payment Gateway allows you to accept payment on your WooCommerce store using Mastercard, Visa, Verve, bank accounts
+Payment Gateway for Monnify on WooCommerce allows you to accept payment on your WooCommerce store using Mastercard, Visa, Verve, bank accounts

-With this Monnify WooCommerce Payment Gateway plugin, you will be able to accept the following payment methods in your shop:
+With this Payment Gateway for Monnify on WooCommerce plugin, you will be able to accept the following payment methods in your shop:

 - **Mastercard**
 - **Visa**